Frequently Asked Questions (FAQ)

 The majority of each sample is destroyed or consumed in the steps of the analysis process.
 We only retain a small backup sample until the DNA sequencing results have been returned to us, in case something goes wrong during the sequencing process.
 Once we have the results, the backup is disposed of.
 We have no desire or capability to store samples long-term.How anonymous is the Epigenetic Age Analysis service?
 Are customer contact details associated with the results?

 One of our main goals is to keep the customers as anonymous as possible.
 We do not collect or store customer names (or credit card information; credit card transactions are currently handled by Stripe).
-We do however collect billing and shipping addresses for shipping collection vials, as card as each customer’s date of birth and gender.
+We do however collect billing and shipping addresses for shipping collection vials, as well as each customer’s date of birth.
 The date of birth is so that we can constantly try to improve our models by comparing analysis results to known chronological ages.
-We ask each user’s gender because the age-related epigenetic trends in the areas of DNA we are examining are gender specific.
-As such, we actually employ two different models, one for men and one for women, in order to provide more accurate results.
-Beyond that, we are currently providing voluntary survey questions in each customer’s account area on our website, dealing with general lifestyle (diets, exercise, etc.).
+Beyond that, we may begin providing voluntary survey questions in each customer’s account area on our website, dealing with general lifestyle (diets, exercise, etc.).
 The idea being that in the future we may be able to provide customers with information regarding general statistical trends that we see between lifestyle and differences in estimated and chronological age.Do you share customer data with third parties?